JacobPulk/art/README.md

 - a **ptych**: a whole, final product of one to several related paintings, either _rendered_ as an image (a `.bmp` file in the `images` folder), or _unrendered_ as a "blueprint" for an image at any resolution (a `.json` file in the `ptychs` folder).
 If you delete the `.json` file, you will not be able to re-render the image.

 - the files.
 In the `data` folder are the `images`, `ptychs`, `themes`, and `schemes` folders.
 Look at the former two to see the saved/re-renderable images, and the latter two to see the saved/usable **schemes** and **themes**.
 Feel free to rename these files, as long as (1) you do so after quitting the program and deleting the files in the `cache` folder, and (2) you maintain the same obvious naming conventions (**ptychs** and images have corresponding filenames; **schemes** and their **themes** have corresponding filenames).

+- using the program simply consists of entering commands as long as you like.
+You will be alternating a main command (telling the program to generate something) with one or two save commands.

 <br>